Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 It's impossible to foretell where you'll find the perfect something.

-Next stop back into town, the Villa Giulia off the Via Flamina, built in the 1550s as an artsy pleasure getaway by Pope Julius III, now the National Etruscan Museum, filled with great old stuff from a rather mysterious Italian civilization.
+Next stop back into town, the Villa Giulia off the Via Flamina, built in the 1550s as an artsy pleasure getaway by Pope Julius III, now the National Etruscan Museum, filled with great old stuff from that rather mysterious Italian civilization.

 The back of the main house, a semicircular portico giving out onto three courtyards, great for parties.